muratk5n/thirdwave/en/README.md

 "@fauxRayDalio

-My bearish plays: BABA JD and NIO.
+My bearish plays: BABA, JD and NIO.
 I don’t care what their growth or revenue is.
 China’s Communist Ruling Party is a scam, untrustworthy, and ultimately will pillage all profits from any company.
 American investors will never see a dime.
 My bull position: India"